sacmehta/EdgeNets/README.md

 ### Semantic Segmentation

 Below figure compares the performance of ESPNet and ESPNetv2 on two different datasets.
-Note that ESPNets are one of the first efficient networks that delivers competitive performance to existing networks on the PASCAL VOC dataset.
+Note that ESPNets are one of the first efficient networks that delivers competitive performance to existing networks on the PASCAL VOC dataset, even with low resolution images say 256x256.
 See [here](model/segmentation/model_zoo/README.md) for more details.

 ![ESPNets performance](/images/perf_espnet.png)